 Why would I use one of these?

 For starters, they typically refill a bottle efficiently and without wasting as much water as the tip-a-bottle-in-a-water-fountain approach.
 They also don’t have quite as much danger of someone’s mouth just having touched the spout as water fountains do.
-But also, the refillable bottle stations keep a tally of how many plastic bottles have been saved by utilizing the refill station, and that’s a great thing for the environment.
+But also, the refillable bottle stations typically keep a tally of how many plastic bottles have been saved by utilizing the refill station — it can be great to see how much plastic waste you’re helping eliminate.

 Join the DFB Newsletter to get all the breaking news right in your inbox!
 Click here to Subscribe!